 Courmayeur Travel Guide

-Like most Italian ski resorts, evenings begin with the passeggiata, a stroll down the main street before a late dinner that typically lasts late into the night.
+Like most Italian ski resorts, evenings begin with the passeggiata, a stroll down the main street before a late dinner.
 The holiday destination of Courmayeur has numerous restaurants, cafes, pizzerias and trattorias to suit all tastes and budgets, and eating out is almost as popular as time spent on the slopes.
-Most establishments are informal, relaxed and fabulous, but restaurants like Pierre Alexis offer more romantic and exclusive dining.
-One of the best spots for traditional Valdostana fare is the charming Leone Rosso, while the popular Pizzeria Tunnel has great pizzas.
+Most establishments are fairly informal and relaxed, but there are upmarket fine-dining options for more romantic and exclusive dining.

-There is plenty of winter and summer action to be had while on holiday in Courmayeur, but also plenty for those seeking some inactivity in beautiful surroundings, such as extensive lunches, cable car rides or soaking up the sun at high altitude swimming pools.
-Besides the skiing and snowboarding in winter, there is also cross-country skiing, heli-skiing and heli-boarding, snowshoeing, dog-sledding, snow biking, ice skating, paragliding and curling.
+There is plenty of winter and summer action to be had while on holiday in Courmayeur.
+Tourists can enjoy the beautiful surroundings and indulge in extensive lunches, cable car rides or simply soak up the sun at high altitude swimming pools.
+Besides skiing and snowboarding in winter, there is also cross-country skiing, heli-skiing and heli-boarding, snowshoeing, dog-sledding, snow biking, ice skating, paragliding and curling.
 A sports centre has tennis and squash courts, a fitness club and climbing wall.
-In summer there is hiking, parachuting, mountain biking and trout fishing available.
+In summer, there is hiking, parachuting, mountain biking and trout fishing available.

 On weekends, there can be a long wait at the main cable car in Courmayeur.
 To avoid the queues, head to the nearby Dolonne gondola or the cable-car up the valley at Entrèves.
 The weather in Courmayeur is sunnier than nearby Chamonix, but this means the slopes can get slushy in the afternoons.